 Welcome to the team and thank you for becoming a part of world change with us!
-This page was created to walk you through our partnership structure and set-up process.
+This page was created to walk you through our volunteer structure and set-up process.

 We pride ourselves on being an organization that works with professionals and as such we treat you like one and desire the same respect in return.
 Here are the things you can do to help us maintain our smooth-running and effective creation and collaboration process:

-Our goal is to support everyone who helps us as much as possible now and into the future through:
+Our goal is to support and benefit everyone who helps us as much as possible now and into the future through:

 As soon as you have completed any work that we can share as part of our weekly updates, we begin promoting you in those updates.
-If you desire it, we also add your bio, your company’s bio, or both to our Consultant/Partner page (for individuals) and/or our Highest Good Collaborators page (for organizations) after two months of working with us and completing the weekly hours you committed to in the initial interview.
-The information we need from you is on your partnership GoogleDoc for us to promote you in our weekly updates, on our Consultant/Partner page, and/or as one of our Highest Good Collaborators.
+If you desire it, we also add your bio, your company’s bio, or both to our Collaborator Page (for individuals) and/or our Highest Good Collaboration page (for organizations) after two months of working with us and completing the weekly hours you committed to in the initial interview.
+The information we need from you is on your partnership GoogleDoc for us to promote you in our weekly updates, on our Consultant/Volunteer page, and/or as one of our Highest Good Collaborators.

 We thank you from the bottom of our hearts for helping us!
-Everyone working on this project, including the Directors, is an unpaid volunteer and we feel that is something really special.
+Everyone working on this project, including the Directors, are unpaid volunteers and we feel that is something really special.
 Equally special, in our opinion, is the fact that each person working on this project is doing so because they really want to.

 If things take you in a different direction for any reason, just let us know.
 We will remain grateful for whatever level of help you have provided to that point.